keygen-sh/keygen-api/README.md

 self-hosting issues.
 There is [a community supported Discord][discord] where you can ask for help.

-If you do need support guantantees, consider becoming a [Keygen Cloud][cloud] customer, or [purchasing Keygen EE][sales].
+If you do need support guantantees, consider becoming a [Keygen Cloud][keygen-cloud] customer, or [purchasing Keygen EE][sales].

 ## Developing